 The bosses in Dawn of War II will always call reinforcements when you fight them.
 Particularly nasty is the Avatar of Khaine, which likes to call in lots of tanks.

 Kind of justified considering that you can Deep Strike.

 Wrestling skill in Dwarf Fortress, aside from the obvious locks, throws and chokeholds, lets you do such interesting things as gouging out eyes, twisting your weapon in the wound, and tearing off parts of the other guy's face.
-Sadly, the AI doesn't make very efficient use of it, while has distilled the most efficient techniques into a Fantastic Fighting Style.
+The AI doesn't make very efficient use of it, while has distilled the most efficient techniques into a Fantastic Fighting Style.

 This being Dwarf Fortress, ways to set up elaborate and extremely brutal deathtraps for your fortress abound, and the instructions for any one of them can be found on the forums or wiki, often with diagrams.
 One of the easiest "traps" to develop is the "Dwarven Atom Smasher": Build a drawbridge over solid ground, trick enemies into walking beneath it, and lower the drawbridge onto your foe.
 The main drawback to this method is that the enemy's belongings are also crushed, so you don't get any loot for your dwarves, and extremely large or strong enemies won't be crushed.
 In order of increasing complexity from there are pitfalls, drowning traps, magma traps, "Goblin Grinders" forcing your enemies (or cats or other undesirables) to walk in circles endlessly across repeating spike traps, and the "Dwarven Checkerboard", which isolates demons and then covers them in magma and water to encase them in obsidian, possibly allowing you to ride out what was supposed to be a game-ender.
 Being terribly, terribly unfair to your foes is the way to survive in this game, as the game ain't playing fair either.